Jared Weybright, Executive Director, firstname.lastname@example.org

 Chase Antonovich, Operations Manager, email@example.com

 Chase has a bachelor of science in environmental studies from the University of Oregon.
-He interned with the Council as a Salmon Watch assistant during the 2016 and volunteered on field trips during the 2017 season.
+He interned with the Council as a Salmon Watch assistant during 2016 and volunteered on field trips during the 2017 season, before joining the Council in 2018.
 When he isn’t helping with Council Operations, he enjoys boating and angling on the McKenzie River.